Version 2.1.3; August 16, 2019

 3.1 Supervisory Committee:

 Within the first half-semester of admission to the Planetary Sciences Track, each student must select, by mutual agreement, a faculty advisor and at least two other faculty members to serve on the Supervisory Committee.
 A quorum for Supervisory Committee meetings is three faculty members.
-UCF faculty.
-UCF self-funded research scientists, and non-UCF planetary scientists qualified to be Graduate Faculty Scholars are eligible to serve on Supervisory Committees.
+UCF faculty (including teaching and research faculty) and non-UCF planetary scientists who are qualified to be Graduate Faculty Scholars are eligible to serve on Supervisory Committees.
+Scientists in other disciplines are also eligible to serve if they bring relevant expertise (and are qualified to be a Graduate Faculty Scholar).
 Creation of and changes in the membership of a Supervisory Committee must be approved by the Planetary Graduate Committee.
 The advisor is expected to meet regularly with the student.
-The full committee shall meet with the student at least once per year to review and make recommendations regarding the student’s academic progress.
-Refer to Section 3.6 for guidelines on meetings.
+The full Committee shall meet with the student at least once per year to review and make recommendations regarding the student’s academic progress.
+Refer to Section 3.7 for guidelines on meetings.

-The Planetary Sciences Track Masters requirements include a written thesis and its oral defense after the completion of the Masters course work and research.
+The Planetary Sciences Track Master’s requirements include a written thesis and its oral defense after the completion of the Master’s course work and research.
 The thesis is a journal-level research paper.
 The oral defense is in two parts: (1) A public presentation of the research contained in the paper; and (2) private questioning on the detail of the presented research as well as the topics covered in the student’s preparation and course work.
 The written and oral components will be administrated by the student’s Supervisory Committee.
-A student must submit the written Thesis to the Supervisory Committee 14 calendar days before the scheduled oral defense.
-Committee members are expected to read it and give a preliminary indication as to its acceptability four days after receipt.
+A student must submit the written thesis to the Supervisory Committee 14 calendar days before the scheduled oral defense.
+Committee members are expected to read it and give a preliminary indication to the Committee chair as to its acceptability four days after receipt.
 The preliminary indication of acceptability for a written examination paper is noncommital.
 Rather, it is intended to avoid obvious failures.
 By the start of the eighth day before the examination, the official version of the thesis is due, and the Committee must decide whether to allow the oral defense to proceed.
 If the defense does not proceed, either due to decision of the Supervisory Committee or that of the student, the student is deemed not to have defended.
+If the defense will proceed, the student must then post notices of the presentation through the Departmental Program Assistant, following departmental procedures.
 The following outcomes are possible for the defense:

 - Pass conditioned on revisions and/or additional coursework